rbwendt/elasticon-recap/analytics.md

 ### historical analytics

-* spark for historical data.
+* spark (cluster computing) for historical data.
 Create thousands of nodes to pull historical data from v1 into v2.
 * also smooths out missing data from daily outages